 Binghamton University hosts holiday drives for families in need

-Every year, the Community Hunger Outreach Warehouse (CHOW) hosts its Holiday CHOW Food Drive to feed the hungry in Broome County.
-This program, which collects non-perishable food items around campus, donates to over 30 food pantries and 35 soup kitchens in the area.
-Food barrels will be placed around the Binghamton University campus over the course of the next few weeks so that CHOW can collect enough to stock their shelves.
+Every year, the Community Hunger Outreach Warehouse (CHOW) hosts its Helping Hands Food Drive to feed the hungry in Broome County.
+This program, which collects non-perishable food items around campus, provides food to over 30 food pantries and 35 soup kitchens in the area.
+In conjunction with this effort, food barrels were placed in various dining halls on campus.

 Toys for Tots Campaign

-Recently, Binghamton University's Physical Facilities department presented a check for more than $5,000, along with dozens of toys, to the Toys for Tots campaign.
-Each year employees hold a number of fund-raising efforts throughout the year, including the annual John Mangino golf tournament.
+Recently, Binghamton University's Physical Facilities department presented a check for $3,500, along with dozens of toys, to the Toys for Tots campaign.
+Employees hold a number of fundraising efforts throughout the year, including the annual John Mangino Memorial Golf Tournament.
 Due to the dedicated efforts of Physical Facilities employees, Binghamton University has become a key contributor to the annual Toys for Tots campaign.